Some basic mistakes to bypass when buying a dehumidifier

 A dehumidifier’s size is defined by its total ability to remove moisture.
 Capacity is rated in pints of moisture removed per day, or 24-hour period.
 All dehumidifiers have stated how many pints of moisture they can remove.
 For example, the unit that accumulates 30 pints per day is suitable for a 1000-square-foot moderately damp room.

 And here comes the tricky part.
 Many manufacturers have stated how many pints their dehumidifiers can accumulate in a little damp place (50-60% humidity) and they don’t state damp, wet or a little damp place.
-So there is a chance that a dehumidifier which can remove 30 pints of moisture in moderately damp place can only remove 20 pints in very damp space.
+So there is a chance that a dehumidifier which can remove 30 pints of moisture in a moderately damp place can only remove 20 pints in very damp space.

 So you have to know or at least guess approximately how damp is the space where you are going to use your dehumidifier.